 Because occupations involving physical labor dominate the local economy, Crandall is generally considered to be a blue-collar town.
 50.00% of the Crandall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Crandall is a town of transportation and shipping workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Crandall who work in food service (12.73%), management occupations (12.73%), and sales jobs (7.27%).

-The percentage of people in Crandall with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.63% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Crandall is quite a bit lower than the national average among all cities of 21.84%: just 10.63% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Crandall in 2022 was $18,971, which is low income relative to Indiana and the nation.
 This equates to an annual income of $75,884 for a family of four.
 However, Crandall contains both very wealthy and poor people as well.